Formatting poetry for ebooks is simple with the right tools

 Make sure that you save your document in .docx format.
 If it is in .doc format, do a new save as and save as .docx.

 Then you need to download Kindle Create from Amazon, which is available for free for both Windows and Mac.

-To give you a quick start, here is a short video outlining what you can do.
+To give you a quick step by step start, here is a short video outlining what you can do with the program.